irontec/ivozprovider/doc/dev/en/storage.md

         Iron.fso.localStoragePath  = "/opt/irontec/ivozprovider/storage"
         Iron.fso.localStorageChmod = "0777"

-You may have found some files with
-0777 as well, that's because the command below is executed after every package upgrade:

-    chmod 777 -R /opt/irontec/ivozprovider/storage

 ## Recordings

 Recording system is executed as root and it uses these three folders: